ucl-arc-tre/portal/README.md

 ```

 then go to http://localhost:8000.
 To destroy it run `make dev-destroy`.
 To see other commands run `make help`.

+### staging and production

+Tese deployments are managed by the TRE team.
+Staging will update after merging into `main`

 ## 🏗️ Development